How To Become a Validator on Solana

 Transaction Fees: Solana is unique in that voting is done on chain and the votes themselves cost the same as any other transaction.
 Voting transaction fees end up being the primary cost of running a validator.
 Each epoch has 432,000 blocks which need to be voted on and each vote transaction costs 0.000005 SOL, which ends up being 2.16 sol per epoch.
 Given that epochs take between 2 to 2.5 days, it costs roughly 315 SOL a year or just under 1 SOL a day.

 Server Costs: Server costs are the next most significant expense you are likely to face.
-Depending on the data center you are using, expect to spend 500–1,000 USD a month on your primary server.
-Note: If you are going through the Solana Foundation Delegation program to get your initial stake then you will have to have 2 servers, one for Mainnet and one for Testnet.
+Depending on the data center you are using, expect to spend ~500 USD a month on your primary server.
+Note: If you run the Jito Client and use latitude you can pay as low as $249 a month

 Time Costs: Your time isn’t free.
 It’s important to consider the time needed to be an operator on the Solana Network.
 Not only the time it takes to set up the validator but the time it takes to maintain, monitor and keep your validator up to date.
 As people delegate their stake to your Validator, your responsibilities grow significantly.
 Providing a way for stakers to contact you can help maintain and grow stake but also has some time considerations.